 ‘Teen Mom 2’: Jeremy Asks Leah Out On A Date & Daughter Addie Teases Them About ‘Kissing’ — Watch

 It looks like Teen Mom 2‘s Leah Messer and ex-husband Jeremy Calvert are taking a bold new step towards reconciling.
-While they’ve been keeping things casual after hooking up following the Teen Mom 2 reunion taping, their romantic texts have led to an actual date!
-In a clip from the show’s upcoming Nov.
-19 episode, the two are seated at her dining room table when their daughter Addie, 6, opens up the doors and tells them, “Don’t want to miss the sunset with you two kissing!” as she seems hopeful that her parents are heading towards romantic relationship.
+While they’ve been keeping things casual after hooking up, following last year’s Teen Mom 2 reunion taping, their romantic texts have finally led to an actual date!
+In an EXCLUSIVE clip from the show’s upcoming Nov.
+19 episode, the two are seated at her dining room table when their daughter Addie, 6, opens up the doors and tells them, “Don’t want to miss the sunset with you two kissing,” as she seems hopeful that her parents are heading towards a romantic relationship.

 In an early October Teen Mom 2 episode, Gracie managed to grab Leah’s phone and came across flirty texts between her mom and Jeremy.
 After she then declared “You like Jeremy” and Leah responded, “I do not like Jeremy,” as her daughter begged her, “I just want you to stop lying and tell me the truth.”